 Mutuma Commercial Agencies

 Mutuma Commercial Agencies (MCAL) located in Luuka District, Busoga Sub region is a zero-discharge factory that produces high quality absorbent cotton wool under the brand “Pearl Cotton wool”.
-The company that has been in operation since 1999 works with over 6,000 farmers who supply it with conventional seed cotton that it processes into hospital quality absorbent cotton wool.
-The company also produces cotton seed oil, cotton seed cake, soap stock and cotton husks.
+The company that has been in operation since 1999 works with over 6,000 farmers.
+Who supply conventional seed cotton that it processes into quality absorbent cotton wool.
+The company also produce cotton seed oil, cotton seed cake, soap stock and cotton husks.

 UDC shareholding in this Company stands at 36%.